 Evelyn Community Primary School first opened it’s gates on 4th September 1973.
 In total, there were 83 pupils on roll.
 The pupils’ ages ranged from 5 to 10 years old.
 There was only one Year 4 pupil on roll and 2 pupils aged 10.
 In addition, there were only three teachers appointed, all of whom were newly qualified.

 The headteacher of Evelyn when it opened its gates for the first time, was Mrs Bamforth.

 Following on from Mrs Bamforth’s headship was Mrs Clayton, who remained headteacher until 1997.

 Mrs Arnold became headteacher of Evelyn in 1997 and retired in May 2021.

-There have been 7 deputy headteachers since the school opened in 1973 – Mr Malcolm Thomas, Mrs Royle Smith/Goddard, Mrs Arnold, Miss Hill, Mrs Campbell, Miss Macleod and our current acting deputy headteacher, Mrs Brophy.
+There have been 7 deputy headteachers since the school opened in 1973 – Mr Malcolm Thomas, Mrs Royle Smith/Goddard, Mrs Arnold, Miss Hill, Mrs Campbell, Miss Macleod and our current deputy headteacher, Mrs Brophy.